What is the difference between a denture and a partial denture?

 Here Are Some Tips for Eating with Dentures

 It takes more time to eat a meal with new dentures.
 You will not notice this issue as you get more comfortable with your dentures.
 After you first get your dentures, choose easy-to-chew foods.
 This will benefit you in two ways.
 First, it will allow you to develop new muscle coordination for your lips and tongue.
 These are now needed to manage your dentures while chewing.
 Second, it will slowly “toughen up” your gums.
-As your gums get stronger and more useful to the dentures, you can move on to more challenging foods.
+As your gums get stronger and more beneficial to the dentures, you can move on to more challenging foods.

 What is the best way to clean dentures?